-Not sure what medicines to take and when or what to do if you start having symptoms?
+Not sure what medicines to take and when, or what to do if you start having symptoms?
+Don’t want to end up in hospital with an asthma attack?
 There's good evidence to show that a written asthma action plan is the best thing you can do to keep well with your asthma.

 Stay out of hospital